INM-6/networkunit/doc/introduction.rst

 What is NetworkUnit?
 ********************

-The NetworkUnit module builds upon the formalized validation scheme of the SciUnit package, which enables the validation of *models* against experimental data (or other models) via *tests*.
+The NetworkUnit package builds upon the formalized validation scheme of the SciUnit package, which enables the validation of *models* against experimental data (or other models) via *tests*.
 A test is matched to the model by *capabilities* and quantitatively evaluated by a *score*.
 The following figure illustrates a typical test design within NetworkUnit.